mui/material-ui/docs/data/joy/guides/using-joy-ui-and-material-ui/using-joy-ui-and-material-ui.md

 1. Your existing project already uses Material UI but you're willing to explore the new components and style Joy UI offers.
 2. You've started your project with Joy UI but you find a key component you need is missing.

-:::success
+:::info
-Once Joy UI reaches component parity with Material UI, we recommend that you _choose one or the other_.
+Once Joy UI reaches component parity with Material UI, we recommend that you **_choose one or the other_**.
 Not only do they have a different design language (and therefore a different theme structure) but they would increase your bundle size as well as potentially create unnecessary complexities.
 :::

 Additionally, keep these in mind when using them together: